How Much Shaving Foam or Gel Should You Use? The Right Way to Protect Your Skin

 If you need more precision or want to carefully shape certain areas, shaving gel is more suitable.

-If your goal is a smoother, closer shave without damaging your skin, this article is worth reading: How Can You Get a Closer Shave Without Irritation?
-Techniques for Smooth, Healthy Skin
+If your goal is a smoother, closer shave without damaging your skin, this article is worth reading: How to Get a Closer Shave Without Irritation

 The Correct Way to Shave